- WHAT IS THE PA TARGETED INDUSTRY PROGRAM (PA-TIP)?

 - Are students who received a bachelor's or graduate degree eligible for PA-TIP?

 Yes.
 Students who have completed a bachelor's or graduate degree are still eligible to apply for and receive a PA-TIP award.

 - What is the application process/timeline?

-PHEAA will accept student applications beginning in July and will continue to accept applications until the application deadline (on or around May 1) or until all funding for the program has been expended.
+PHEAA will accept student applications beginning in July and will continue to accept applications until the application deadline on May 1 or until all funding for the program has been expended.